esovetkin/jbs/docs/language.md

 Only the selected expression is evaluated after the condition is checked.
 This makes inline conditionals useful for choosing values directly in assignments or function returns.

 There is no inline `elif`.
-Use nesting for multiple cases:
+Use nested conditional expressions for multiple cases:

 ```jbs
 label = "small" if n < 10 else "medium" if n < 100 else "large"